List of roller coaster elements: Brake run

-Buzz bars
+Buzz bar

-Single-position lap bars on wooden roller coasters are sometimes referred to as "buzz bars," a slang term named for the buzzing sound that some bars make as they lock or release.
+Single-position lap bars on wooden roller coasters are sometimes referred to as "buzz bars", a slang term named for the buzzing sound that some bars make as they lock or release.
 The term can be misleading as the buzzing sound only occurs on Philadelphia Toboggan Company (PTC) trains when the solenoid that releases the bar is out of alignment.
 There are other train types, such as NAD and even some PTC trains, that feature a single-position lap bar that has a mechanical release and therefore does not produce a buzzing sound.
 Most parks have switched to individual ratcheting lap bars, similar to the lap bars found on steel coasters.
 Ironically some of the earlier ratcheting lap bar conversions use a solenoid release and can also produce a buzzing sound.
 It can be argued that single-position buzz bars afford riders more air time on roller coasters, as ratcheting lap bars tend to lock further during the ride in many installations.

 The traditional "pirate ship" style thrill ride often utilizes this type of restraint, as does the Troika.

 Drive tire

-A drive tire, or squeeze tire depending on its usage, is essentially a motorized tire used to propel a roller coaster train along a piece of track.
+A drive tire, or squeeze tire depending on its usage, is a motorized tire used to propel a roller coaster train along a piece of track.
 Although they are most often used in station areas and brake runs, they can also be used to launch trains at greater speeds.
 However, they are generally used to propel the train at speeds between 5-8 mph.
 The Incredible Hulk Coaster at Universal's Islands of Adventure is notable for using drive tires to launch the train up an incline.

-Some roller coasters, most noticeably Vekoma Roller Skaters (Vekoma's version of a junior coaster) and Zierer Tivoli/Force (also junior coasters) also use drive tires instead of a chain on lift hills.
+Some roller coasters use drive tires instead of a chain on lift hills.
+Notable examples include many junior coasters made by Vekoma and Zierer, The Olympia Looping traveling roller coaster, and Mindbender at Galaxyland.
 Drive tires are also used to power other types of amusement rides, such as ferris wheels, Pirate Ships, and other spinning rides.
-The Olympia Looping traveling roller coaster at Barth, Alpina Bahn and Mindbender at Galaxyland at the West Edmonton Mall also feature a drive tire instead of a chain on their lift hill.

-Drive tires are often used in one of two ways on roller coasters.
 When oriented horizontally, drive tires are often put in pairs so as to "squeeze" a portion of the train as it crosses that section of track.
 In this case, it is usually the brake fin that is used to propel or slow the train with the tires.
 When oriented vertically, they contact the underside of the train as it crosses a particular section of track.
 This underside area is a flat area which often has a grated metal surface to increase friction between the car and the tire.
 One disadvantage of vertical drive tires is that rainy weather can greatly reduce friction between the tire and the train, possibly causing the train to slightly overshoot its intended position and cause an emergency stop.